epics-modules/lua/docs/luaReleaseNotes.md

 ### Major Changes

 - **luaaa dependency removed.** The third-party luaaa C++ binding library has been completely eliminated.
-All Lua libraries now use the standard Lua C API directly. restoring compatibility with older toolchains such as vxWorks and legacy MSVC versions.
+All Lua libraries now use the standard Lua C API directly, restoring compatibility with older toolchains such as vxWorks and legacy MSVC versions.
   The `CXX11_SUPPORT` build flag has been removed.